PGScatalog/pgsc_calc/docs/docs/explain/cache.md

     Note over Cache: Avoids re-querying genome index on future runs
 ```

-The cache is used to calculate polygenic scores during the scoring process.
+The cache is then used during the `PGSC_CALC SCORE` process.

 :::tip How to use the genotype cache